Mimino666/tc-marathoner/README.md

 >>> tag my_solution other_solution      # compare the scores of tags "my_solution" and "other_solution"
 ```

-Note: Be careful when you change the source code of your solution and don't compile it.
+**WARNING**: When you change the source code of your solution and don't compile it,
-Marathoner will still run the old code, but the hash of the source file will be different.
+Marathoner will still run the old solution, but the hash of the source file will be different.
+I.e. the solution will not run with the correct tag name.

 #### tag